-Did they regret the callous brutality of their lives, money grubbing accumulation of power for its own sake?
-All the people they had trodden on, retribution undone by Machiavellian scheming and the brute force of wealth.
+Did they regret the callous brutality their lives had meted?
+The money grubbing accumulation of power for its own sake?
+All the people they had trodden on, retribution undone by Machiavellian scheming and the brute force of wealth?
 Surely their path was the way of the world, where the strongest didn’t just survive, but prosper by the blood of the weak.

 Did they still consider themselves invincible?
 As they plummeted closer to the concrete, its deathly kiss awaiting, would they imagine it a cushion they may softly bounce upon, or foresee the unsparing destruction of their bones as they impacted?
 Perhaps this was but a nightmare, from which they would sweatily awake, Scotch hangover soon cured by a hearty catered breakfast.
 At what moment would the inevitability of their end pass across their screaming brow?

 Would they consider the pain and terror their many victims endured, lives snidely destroyed spiritually, mentally, fiscally, physically and equate that with their own fate?
 Could such narcissists belatedly discover empathy in their final seconds?
 Does an animal know the same fear as a humane being?

 ALL THEIR PLEASURES ARE AS YESTERDAY

 They fall to Death and Death meets them as fast and all their Pleasures are as Yesterday.
 And then…

 Their bodies smashed to earth outside the monolith’s lobby, a wet splash of grue, splintered bones and flying gristle that merged the two brothers together.
 Splatterpunked.
 It would take weeks for forensic teams to disseminate which blob was Maurice and which chunk was Albie.
 The rain didn’t help.